loicgelle/article-calculations/article.md

 The general case is as follows: to be computed, a line needs the global calculation parameters and the previous calculated line.
 You can then design a calculation pattern that proceeds line by line, always keeping trace of the previous line for calculation needs.

-Sometimes - and it was the case for our project -, you have a slightly more complicated situation where a line depends on all the previously calculated lines to be computed.
+Sometimes - and it is the case for our example spreadsheet -, you have a slightly more complicated situation where a line depends on all the previously calculated lines to be computed.
 For example, your formula for a column may depend on a sum on the last values and not only on the last value.
 This is the case we will study, and we will thus **perform a line-by-line calculation that keeps track of all the previous lines**.